ibexa/documentation-developer/docs/updating/6_finish_the_update.md

 Once all the conflicts have been resolved, and `composer.lock` updated, you can commit the merge.

 Note that you may or may not keep `composer.lock`, depending on your version management workflow.
-If you do not wish to keep it, run `git reset HEAD <file>` to remove it from the changes.
+If you do not wish to keep it, run `git reset HEAD composer.lock` to remove it from the changes.
 Run `git commit`, and adapt the message if necessary.

 Go back to `master`, and merge your update branch: